About us

 Joint Lecture with the Main Lit & Phil Society

-Insects - Dr George McGavin
+What have Insects ever done for us? - Dr George McGavin

-£5 for non-members at this meeting
+£7 for non-members, £3 students at this meeting

 Hansom Hall, Wellington Street, Leicester LE1 6HL